 The construction and installation of all curbs and gutters, catch basins, sidewalks and paving specified by the Town as being necessary, may, at the Town's discretion, be deferred until a later stage of the work on the development of the subdivision but the developer shall deposit with the Town before approval of his application, an amount estimated by the Engineer as reasonably sufficient to cover the cost of construction and installation of the works.
 In the later stage of the work of development, the Town shall call for tenders for the work of construction and installation of the works, and the amount so deposited by the developer shall be applied towards payment of the contract cost.
-If the contract cost exceeds the deposit, the developer shall pay to the Town the amount of the excess.
-If the contract price is less than the deposit, the Town shall refund the amount by which the deposit exceeds the contract price.
+If the contract cost exceeds the deposit, the developer shall pay to the Town the amount of the amount by which the deposit exceeds the contract price.
 Any amount so deposited with the Town by the developer shall be placed in a separate savings account in a bank and all interest earned thereon shall be credited to the developer.